-The words ‘consumer packaged goods’ likely conjure images of big global brands vying for attention in crowded retail spaces, delivering personalized customer experiences, driven to be good social and corporate citizens, laden with the responsibility of consumer trust, all supported by the might of technology and data.
+The words ‘consumer packaged goods’ likely conjure images of big global brands vying for attention in crowded retail spaces, delivering personalised customer experiences, driven to be good social and corporate citizens, laden with the responsibility of consumer trust, all supported by the might of technology and data.

 Which is the journey the British Columbia Lottery Corporation (BCLC) has been on for some time.
 In a similarly crowded space, BCLC and their approach is to think like a CPG company.